fyndalf/redo-log-parser/README.md

 The `artifacts` folder contains an example redo log, as well as a more verbose one, and an overview of the state the example database was in after process execution.

+## Strong Primary Key Detection

+This tool supports some heuristics for determining a good primary key candidate.
+Stricter checking, with use of these heuristics, can be enabled by passing a `--strict` flag during execution.
+Then, it is assured that

+- the values of a PK column only ever increase
+- the column contains no duplicate values
+- the column name indicates a PK column

+This can increase the accuracy of the primary key detection.

 ## Requirements

 In order for the tool to run, a working installation of `Java 11` is required,